 On the one hand, stopping the search for an adequate answer at the very first sign of success doesn’t seem like a good idea.
 Social psychologist Jonathan Haidt has pointed out the negative effects of motivated reasoning which causes us to stop the search for evidence as soon as our initial intuitive judgement is confirmed.

 On the other hand, it’s also not very efficient to keep searching for eternity.
 This is particularly true since decisions are mere hypotheses of what will happen once we implement them.
 In a sense we’re trying to predict Black Swans, that is the unpredictable.
 As soon as we start to think deliberately and logical about it, the lack of a stopping rule for gathering more information and generating hypotheses becomes apparent.

 Whether premature closure would be considered a misapplied heuristic seems to depend on the decision at hand.
 My five principles for decision-making advice might bring some clarity, though, I’m afraid, there’s no ultimately satisfactory solution to this.
 Except for following Schiller and not trading euphoria for remorse.
-When in doubt, play the long game and choose long-term over short-term.
+When in doubt, play the long game and choose long term over the short term.

 Our minds are inclined to cut corners.
 Did you fall for my anchoring?
 Or did you know that the Gotthard Tunnel would only save you about 30 minutes?